Keep the Mozzies Away From Your Outdoor Entertaining Area

 Plant natural deterrents

 PLANTS!
-They’re not just sweet-smelling, they’re also functional.
+They’re not just beautiful and lovely to smell, they’re also functional.
 Herbal and aromatic plants are some of the best ways you can convince those bugs to bugger off!
 You can have them in pots around your verandah or pergola, or plant them into the ground near your entertainment space.
 Here are some of the best plants to repel mozzies and other insects:

 Basil – Its pungent but woody scent fends off mosquitoes and flies.
 Basil loves the sun and requires good drainage but should be kept damp.